Total wellness- Ayurvedic approach

 Acidic food products

-Meat, egg, cheese, butter, cooked food, chapati and dry fruits, sweets, sugar, grains, coffee, tea, chocolate, sugary syrup, boiled milk, maida, salt, intoxicating drinks, soda water, vegetable ghee, fried and deep fried foods, baked products etc.
+Meat, egg, cheese, butter, cooked food, chapati and dry fruits, sweets, sugar, grains, coffee, tea, chocolate, sugary syrup, boiled milk, maida, salt, intoxicating drinks, soda water, vegetable ghee, fried and deep-fried foods, baked products, etc.

-Rules governing intake - 1) Take fresh food 2) Take warm food 3) Take unctuous food 4) Take in proper quantity 5) Take only when earlier food has been digested 6) Take food not having contradictory properties* 7) Take food in proper place 8) Take food in relaxed condition 9) Not eat too slowly 10) Avoid talking 11) Take food in proper manner.
+1) Take fresh food 2) Take warm food 3) Take unctuous food 4) Take in proper quantity 5) Take only when earlier food has been digested 6) Take food not having contradictory properties* 7) Take food in proper place 8) Take food in relaxed condition 9) Not eat too slowly 10) Avoid talking 11) Take food in proper manner.

 Food having contradictory properties ( wrong combination)

-“Banana with milk or curd , radish with milk or curd, milk with curd, honey with hot water or any other hot product, honey and radish, khichadi with sweet pudding, milk with melon, water melon or cucumber, urad daal with radish, curd and jamun, curd and melon, curd and cheese, fruits with vegetables, at night radish or curd, heated up curd, ten days old ghee in a metal pot, pulses with sweet potato or potato, any other food with melon or water melon, cereals with rice or cereals with chapati, chapati with milk or curd, chapati and tamarind”.- SYN-p.44-45.
+• Banana with milk or curd , radish with milk or curd, milk with curd, honey with hot water or any other hot product, honey and radish, khichadi with sweet pudding, milk with melon, watermelon or cucumber, urad daal with radish, curd and jamun, curd and melon, curd and cheese, fruits with vegetables, at night radish or curd, heated up curd, ten days old ghee in a metal pot, pulses with sweet potato or potato, any other food with melon or watermelon, cereals with rice or cereals with chapati, chapati with milk or curd, chapati and tamarind”.- SYN-p.44-45.

-Other important aspects about food
+Other important aspects of food

-Sleep/ relaxation
+Sleep/ relaxation (Nidra)

 Sound sleep- things to be observed